Invoking a Computation from your Solana program

 mxe_account

-: Queue where computations wait to be processed
+: Queue where computations wait to be processedexecuting_pool

 : Definition of your encrypted instruction (circuit)